Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Virial estimate at large scale

-\end{lemma} \begin{remark} Notice that the last two terms in \eqref{eq:virial I non linear} are nothing but quadratic, revealing that the purely nonlinear terms are not that small as usually one has in NLKG models.
-Precisely, these terms will be added to the ``quadratic part'' in \eqref{eq:dIdt}. \end{remark} \begin{proof} We decompose the first integral of \eqref{eq:virial I non linear} into several parts and write
+\end{lemma} \begin{remark} Notice that the last two terms in \eqref{eq:virial I non linear} are nothing but quadratic, revealing that the purely nonlinear terms are not that small as one usually has in NLKG models.
+Precisely, these terms will be added to the ``quadratic part'' in \eqref{eq:dIdt}. \end{remark}